 It's that easy.
 By taking one extra step, you'll have a post-workout look that's so fresh no one will believe you just hit the gym.

-While dry shampoo is a worthy opponent to take on sweaty hair, there are some other tips that can help transform your post-workout routine, too.
+While dry shampoo and the best non-aerosol dry shampoo are worthy opponents to take on sweaty hair, there are some other tips that can help transform your post-workout routine, too.
 Like throwing your hair into Taryn Toomey's beloved workout bouffant, or—as one celeb hairstylist recommends—grabbing a headband.

 Loading More Posts...